Frequently Asked Questions (FAQ)

 For most new artists, Axent Radar is the preferred starting point.
 It allows the Axent team to observe an artist’s sound, growth, and potential before considering releases on the main label.

-For clarity and transparency: In select cases, an Artist may be considered for a direct release on Axent Recordings without a prior release on Axent Radar.
+In select cases, an Artist may be considered for a direct release on Axent Recordings without a prior release on Axent Radar.
+Such cases are evaluated internally by A&R Head in consultation with the Management.

 Q25.
 How can I get signed as an Artist by Axent Recordings?